IBM/cloud-native-starter-security-workshop/workshop/p-sec-exercise-03/README.md

         methods: ["GET", "POST"]
 ```

-It allows 'GET' and 'POST' access to the articles service to the service account (sa) 'web-api' in namespace (ns) 'default'.
+It allows 'GET' and 'POST' access to the articles service for the service account (sa) 'web-api' in namespace (ns) 'default'.

 Apply with: